JiahaoWuGit/DConRec/README.md

 The implementation is based on the open-source recommendation library [RecBole](https://github.com/RUCAIBox/RecBole).

-Please cite the following papers as the references if you use our codes.
+Please cite the following paper as the references if you use our codes.

 ```
 @article{DConRec2024wu,